-Here are all the winners from the American Music Awards 2020 – rolling list
+Here are all the winners from the American Music Awards 2020

 Summer Walker – ‘Playing Games’

-The Weeknd – ‘Heartless’
+The Weeknd – ‘Heartless’ – winner

 Favourite Male Artist – Latin